dmcarth/Cue/README.md

 let opts = NodeSearchOptions(deepSearch: true, searchPredicate: { (node) in
 	return node is Description
 })
-if let found = ast.search(index: 44, options: opts) {
+if let found = ast.search(index: searchIndex, options: opts) {
 	// Finds and returns a node that matches the search query.
 If none, search returns nil.
 }

-let nodes = ast.childNodes(from: 0, to: 44)
+let nodes = ast.childNodes(from: startOfRange, to: endOfRange)
-// Returns all children in the utf16 index range 0..<44
+// Returns all children in the given range
 ```

 All nodes in the AST contain a `startIndex` and an `endIndex`.
 These properties map to the utf16 indices in the original string where the node's content starts and ends.
-This is to enable maximum compatibility with NSRange in Foundation, but that may change in the future.
+This is to enable maximum compatibility with NSRange in Foundation and in environments where NSRange is unavailable.

 ## Syntax
 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed on a book or in a script.